romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

   name?: string;
   // is it a unique index
   unique?: boolean;
+  // NULLS NOT DISTINCT: availabe in Postgres 15+, makes sense only for unique index nullsNotDistinct?: true;
   // index algorithm to use such as GIST, GIN using?: string;
   // specify collation: